bioshazard/backrest-auto-labels/README.md

 CONFIG_DIR=testdata CONFIG_FILE=example-sidecar.config.json \
   scripts/dry-run-docker.sh --log-format text --log-level debug
 ```
-This uses `testing/compose.dry-run.yaml` to spin up demo containers and prints the plans the sidecar would write.
+This uses `testing/compose.dry-run.yaml` (demo echo workloads + bundled sidecar) and runs the sidecar container with your config bind-mounted, so you see exactly what would be written.

 ### Canonical Compose deployment
 The repo root includes `compose.yaml` with a Backrest + sidecar stack that shares the same `backrest-config` volume: